Skip to main content

 Getting help

-MinuteClinic providers can discuss your symptoms and health history.
+A MinuteClinic provider can discuss symptoms and health history.
 They can also examine and assess an injury, gently clean it and develop a treatment plan.
-As part of your treatment plan, a provider may recommend prophylactic (preventative) antibiotics, or a tetanus shot.
-In some locations, providers may also order a wound culture to see if your wound is infected, or they may use a skin-closure device to close your cut or wound.
+They may recommend prophylactic (preventative) antibiotics or a tetanus shot.
+They can also order a wound culture to see if your wound is infected, or they may use a skin-closure device to close your cut or wound.

-At certain MinuteClinic locations, a provider may conduct incision and drainage to open and drain your abscess.
+At certain MinuteClinic locations, a provider may conduct incision and drainage to open and drain an abscess.
 During the procedure, a provider will make a cut on the top of the abscess.
-They will then squeeze out any pus, blood and mucus.
-Your provider may then irrigate (wash out) the inside of the abscess with a sterile solution and pack it with gauze before covering it with a bandage (dressing).
+They will then squeeze out any blood, mucus or pus and wash the inside of the abscess with a sterile solution.
+Finally, they’ll pack it with gauze before covering it with a bandage.

 1. You may have to answer a few questions about symptoms to help us prepare for your visit prior to scheduling your appointment.